 As I said, the fingerprint scanner is along the right side, where you would naturally hold the laptop by the sides.
 There's a volume rocker switch there, too.
 The left side has the power button, which lights with an LED when it's on or in sleep mode, and there's a headphone jack that supports the usual 4-conductor headphone-with-microphone device.

 Like most laptops, there are fans that will crank up when you start demanding a lot from the CPU or GPU.
 During the course of usual web use, video viewing and Outlook or Word use, they don't come on.
-The machine stays pretty cool to the tough.
+The machine stays pretty cool to the touch.
 Start installing software or doing something CPU-intensive, and yes, the fan noise will be audible.

 The keyboard has really nice key travel, about on par with my 2013 MacBook Pro, and the backlighting is similarly good.
 What I love having as a developer is an insert key.
 If you use Resharper in Visual Studio, you know why this is great from a keyboard shortcut standpoint.
 The track pad is super smooth and great, even though I can't tell what it's made of.
 As I mentioned, it has real clicks (as opposed to the haptic thing), and it does all of the usual gestures.
 It might be a setting I haven't found yet, but it doesn't do the "inertial" scrolling that the Mac does.
 Only sometimes does that feel weird, but it would definitely feel complete if it did that.